-- Citrus fruits: the oils and flavourings are extracted from the fruit's rind through percolation.
+- Citrus fruits: the oils and flavorings are extracted from the fruit's rind through percolation.

-- Spices or fruit skins: flavours from harder or drier sources use distillation to extract flavours.
+- Spices or fruit skins: flavors from harder or drier sources use distillation to extract flavors.

-Liqueurs hail from various regions worldwide, each with its own unique traditions and flavours.
+Liqueurs hail from various regions worldwide, each with its own unique traditions and flavors.
 Some famous examples include limoncello from Italy, Chambord from France, and Kahlúa from Mexico.

 Types of Liqueurs

-- Monastic & Herbal Liqueurs: These are flavoured with a combination of herbs and spices, resulting in a complex flavour profile.
+- Monastic & Herbal Liqueurs: These are flavored with a combination of herbs and spices, resulting in a complex flavor profile.

-- Generic Liqueurs: This is the largest category of liqueurs, encompassing flavours commonly found in a bartender's collection.
-Any liqueur with the prefix ‘crème de’ in its name denotes that the minimum sugar content is 250gm per litre according to EU regulations.
+- Generic Liqueurs: This is the largest category of liqueurs, encompassing flavors commonly found in a bartender's collection.
+Any liqueur with the prefix ‘crème de’ in its name denotes that the minimum sugar content is 250g per liter according to EU regulations.
 Liqueur examples include crème de menthe (mint), creme de fraise (strawberry) and crème de framboise (raspberry), amaretto, maraschino, and triple sec.
-Whilst the flavour profiles of each liqueur across brands can be similar, the quality offered can vary substantially between brands.
+Whilst the flavor profiles of each liqueur across brands can be similar, the quality offered can vary substantially between brands.

 - Proprietary Liqueurs: This refers to liqueurs made to a closely guarded recipe solely owned by the producer; other brands cannot replicate them.
 Most of these liqueurs would, in most cases, have centuries of tradition behind them.